1.5 The first Civilisations - T -

 The land between two rivers

 Farming started in the Middle East.
-The ancient city of Uruk, in modern-day Iraq, was once one of the biggest cities on the planet.
-It must have been a beautiful place, with temples, workshops and markets.
+Uruk was an ancient city in what is now Iraq.
+It was once one of the biggest cities on Earth.
+Uruk had beautiful temples, workshops, and markets.
 Thousands of people lived there.
-But today, it lies lost in the sands of the desert.
-How could the inhabitants of Uruk live in such a dry place?
+But now, Uruk is covered by desert sand.
+How did people live in such a dry place?
 And what happened to them?

-Archaeologists discovered that the first inhabitants of Uruk were farmers.
-They lived in one place, grew crops and raised animals.
-For growing their crops they needed fertile soil and water.
+Archaeologists discovered that the first people in Uruk were farmers.
+They stayed in one place, grew crops, and raised animals.
+To grow their crops, they needed fertile soil and water.

-Around 3500 BC, the landscape around Uruk was different from how it is now.
+Around 3500 BC, the area around Uruk was different from how it is now.
 The city was not built in the desert, but close to two rivers: the Euphrates and the Tigris.
-The ancient Greeks named this area Mesopotamia, which means ‘the land between two rivers.’
+The ancient Greeks called this place Mesopotamia, which means "the land between two rivers."

 Source 1.5.1